-The Board Governance Committee assists the Board by identifying individuals qualified to become Board members, developing qualification criteria for Board membership, making recommendations to the Board regarding the appropriate size of the Board and appointment of members to the Board's committees, developing and recommending to the Board any changes to the Corporate Governance Guidelines and Code of Conduct applicable to our Company, developing our Company's director education programs, and overseeing the evaluation of our Board.
+The Board Governance Committee assists the Board by identifying individuals qualified to become Board members, developing qualification criteria for Board membership, making recommendations to the Board regarding the appropriate size of the Board and appointment of members to the Board's committees, developing and recommending to the Board any changes to the Corporate Governance Guidelines and Code of Business Conduct applicable to our Company, developing our Company's director education programs, and overseeing the evaluation of our Board.
 The Board has determined that each member of the Board Governance Committee is independent as independence for directors is defined by the NYSE.
-The Board Governance Committee met three times in 2013.
+The Board Governance Committee met three times in 2015.
+All members of the Board Governance Committee attended in excess of 75% of the Board Governance Committee meetings held when they were Committee members in 2015.